Sports and High Performance Materials

 Program Research Examples

 - Dave Krzeminski’s research goals include quantifying and understanding the myriad of environmental exposures that an engineered football helmet's outer shell material experiences during its service life.
 With a focus towards how the resulting degradative processes/products ultimately reduce the polymeric shell's capacity to manage impact energy and potentially increase the risk of head injury to the athlete.
+His findings are published in the Journal of Sports Engineering and Technology.

 - Nadine Lippa's doctoral research aims to understand the human-material interface of the running athlete and shoes designed to mitigate or prevent overuse injuries.
 She considers human performance elements of running biomechanics to improve mechanical aging and molecular-level polymer science characterization techniques used to evaluate the efficacy of ethylene vinyl acetate (EVA) foam, the primary energy damping component found in the midsole of running shoes.
-Nadine also researches the human component of injury with respect to muscular contractions in preparation for landing impact, as a function of foam thickness to understand potential differences between traditional and minimalist running shoes.
+Nadine also researches the human component of injury with respect to muscular contractions in preparation for landing impact, as a function of foam thickness to understand potential differences between traditional and minimalist running shoes

 - In this Sports Technology Podcast, Nadine Lippa and Dave Krzeminski, sport and high performance materials (SHPM) doctoral students, discuss their individual projects and the dynamics of the research group.